Huijie-Liu/dotfiles/README.md

 If you are coming from my full neovim setup video with packer, that config is found here: [Packer Config](https://github.com/josean-dev/dev-environment-files/tree/packer-nvim-setup)

-✍🏼 Blog Post: [How I Setup Neovim On My Mac To Make It AMAZING In 2024](https://josean.com/posts/how-to-setup-neovim-2024) 📹 Complete Neovim Setup Guide: [How I Setup Neovim On My Mac To Make It AMAZING In 2024](https://youtu.be/6pAG3BHurdM)
+✍🏼 Blog Post: [How I Setup Neovim On My Mac To Make It AMAZING In 2024](https://josean.com/posts/how-to-setup-neovim-2024)

 _If you clone the repo into your machine and use the config by copying .config/nvim to your home folder, wait for the plugins, language servers and parsers to install with lazy.nvim, Mason and nvim-treesitter.
 If you are opening a lua file or another file I have language servers configured for, like html, css or javascript/typescript, you might also get an error saying that the server failed to start.
 This is because Mason hasn't installed it yet.
 Press enter to continue, Mason will automatically install it._